o3de/ROSConDemo/README.md

 ## Platforms

-The project runs on Ubuntu 22.04 with ROS 2 Humble or ROS 2 Iron.
+The project runs on Ubuntu 22.04 with ROS 2 Humble.
 If you wish to run this demo in _Docker environment_, please use the [instructions](docker/README.md) in the `Docker` folder.

 💡 ***Note:*** This demo is **not supported on Windows!**